The Sleeze Brothers: Creation and publishing history

+Plot

-In the comics Deadbeat and El' Ape Sleeze are described as dysfunctional orphans who grew up in an orphanage for unwanted "boil in the bag" test tube babies.
-As adults they use amoral and often underhanded methods to get the results demanded by their insalubrious and eclectic clients.
+El' Ape and Deadbeat Sleeze, two private eye brothers, are dysfunctional orphans who grew up in an orphanage for unwanted "boil in the bag" test tube babies.
+In a futuristic Earth rife with extra-terrestrials, pollution, crime and corruption they ply their trade in the seedy underbelly of a city called The Big Apple.
+They use amoral and often underhanded methods to get the results demanded by their eclectic clients.

 Within the Marvel Comics multiverse, the Sleeze Brothers reality is designated as Earth-89547.

-Influences

-The title characters in the Sleeze Brothers comics were loosely inspired by Jake and Elwood Blues from the cult movie The Blues Brothers, but were actually based on Andy Lanning's two cousins, Phil and Pete Carmichael.
-These two characters appeared on the front cover of the collected edition.